microsoft/ApplicationInsights-SDK-Labs/WCF/readme.md

 * Operation names will now include the service operation being invoked
 * Support adding telemetry for WCF services exposed over non-HTTP bindings, such as Net.TCP
 * Supports tracking service errors through an IErrorHandler extension
+* Selective control of which services are monitored

 Requirements